 In order to simplify this operation, the following calculator can be handy:

 It's hard buy an empty transformer core, and usually home projects start from an old transformer to unwind and rebuild.
-Not all transformers can be disassembled: some are glued together with a resin that is too strong to remove without bending the core plates.
+Not all transformers can be disassembled: some are glued together with a resin that is too strong to remove without bending the core plates, but heating the core in an oven at 100-150°C usually helps in softening the glue.
 Fortunately, many transformers can be disassembled by removing the cover that holds all the plates together or by grinding the two welds across all plates.
 Than, every plate has to be carefully removed in order to get access to the windings.
 Bent or scratched plates should be discarded.

-With some luck, one can reuse the primary winding and rebuild only the secondary, unless the primary is winded over the secondary or has an unsuitable number of turns.
-When deciding if a winding should be kept as is or not, it's useful to determine its number of turns, but counting them is impossible without unwinding the coil.
+With some luck, one can reuse the primary winding and rebuild only the secondary, unless the primary is coiled over the secondary or has an unsuitable number of turns.
+When deciding if a winding should be kept as-is or not, it's useful to determine its number of turns, but counting them is impossible without unwinding the coil.
 Fortunately, there is a trick to determine the number of turns: before disassembling the core, just wind a few turns (say 5 or so) of insulated wire around the windings and measure the voltage induced in this improvised secondary when powering the transformer normally.
-Form this value, it's easy to calculate the turns per Volt of the transformer and calculate the number of turns of every winding without actually counting them.
+Form this value, it's easy to calculate the gamma in "turns per Volt" of the transformer and the number of turns of every winding without actually counting them.

-After the new windings have been winded, it's time to rebuild the core by putting all the plates back in place.
-Without a power press it will be hard to put back all of them, but if at the end one or two plates are left, the transformer will work fine anyway.
-But for this reason, one should slightly oversize the transformer when doing the calculations by selecting a smaller core cross-section.
-When the transformer is powered, the force on the core plates is significant and it's important to hold them tightly or to glue them; otherwise the core will vibrate and will be very noisy.
+After the new windings have been re-winded, it's time to rebuild the core by putting all the plates back in place.
+Without a power press it will be hard to put all of them back but, if at the end a couple of plates are missing, the transformer will work fine anyway.
+For this reason, one should slightly oversize the transformer when doing the calculations, for example by typing a smaller core cross-section than what it's actually is.
+When the transformer is powered, the force on the core plates is significant and it's important to hold them tightly or to glue them otherwise the core will vibrate and will be noisy.

 Many transformers have E-I core plates, like the one in the above picture.
 When rebuilding the core, the plates have to be crossed: E-I for one layer and I-E for the following one, and so on.
 This minimizes the air gap and helps keeping the coupling factor high.

 Always use enameled copper wire for all the windings.
-PVC insulated wire (normal electric wire) is a very bad idea because the insulation layer is very thick, takes a lot of space in the core and is a very poor heat conductor: your transformer will very quickly overheat.
+PVC insulated wire (normal electric wire) is a bad idea because the insulation layer is thick, takes a lot of space in the core and is a poor heat conductor: your transformer will very quickly overheat.

 Always put a layer of insulating foil between primary and secondary windings if they are close to each other to prevent electrical shock hazard in case of wire insulation failure.
 Use something thin, that doesn't burn and that is a good insulator.
-I use Kapton tape, but regular electrical tape may work as well.
+I use Kapton (polyimide) tape, as it's a good electrical insulator, it's heat resistant and it's very thin, but regular electrical tape may work as well.
+Also thread insulating tubes over the winding end wires as supplementary insulation where they run close to other windings, usually close to the transformer terminals.
+Without going into norms and certification, to be safe for a 230 V mains, you want a safe distance of at least 5 mm; anything closer than that requires at least two insulations, like the enamel of the wire and a tubing, or two layers of insulating tape.

 The insulation of enameled copper wire is usually good up to 1000 V (peak value).
 When available, have a look at the wire specifications provided by its manufacturer.
 If the voltage on a winging exceeds this value, it's better to split the winding into two or more layers separated by an insulating foil in-between.